 In executing the roadmap, producers are expected to develop the plan for waste reduction during the period of 2020 to 2022, followed by the cyclical process of implementation, monitoring, evaluation, and reporting from 2023 to 2029.

-Through this regulation, it is targeted that producers reduce the waste generated from their own products by 30 percent by 2029.
+The regulation targets producers reduce the waste generated from their own products by 30% by 2029.
 The target amount of waste to be reduced is calculated based on the baseline amount of waste generated as stated in the plan.
 By the end of 2029, numerous single-use plastic items are set to be phased out, including Styrofoam for food packaging, plastic cutlery, plastic straws, plastic shopping bags, and small-sized packaging.

-In order to incite greater participation from producers, the law delineates incentives and awards.
-On the other hand, producers may also receive public scrutiny for failure in abiding by the regulation.
+To encourage greater producer participation, the law outlines incentives and awards.
+Producers may also receive public scrutiny for any failures in abiding by the regulation.

 Table 4.
 Roles and responsibilities under Indonesia’s EPR scheme for packaging.